CreativeTechGuy/recursive-proxy-mock/README.md

 ## Performance & Size

 It's important to note that Proxies are far slower than most alternatives.
 We wouldn't recommend to use this for performance-critical code.
 The library is heavily tree-shakable so the average bundle size will be just a few KBs.

+## Updates and Maintenance

+This library is "done".
+Unless there are bugs to fix or important features being requested, I have no plans to keep updating it.
+It solves a problem (albeit an uncommon one) and if you need it, it should work for you as-is.
+No need for unnecessary updates. :)